RUCKBReasoning/GLM-Dialog/README.md

-# GLM-dialog
+# GLM-Dialog

-This repository stores the codes and references for the paper `GLM-dialog xxx`
+This repository stores the codes and references for the paper `GLM-Dialog xxx`

-GLM-dialog is a xxx.
+GLM-Dialog is a xxx.

 ## Model Checkpoints